kyleaedwards/sequential/README.md

 # Sequential

-An interactive task queue for single-cored organisms
+An interactive task queue for single-core organisms

 ## Installation